andresgongora/synth-shell/README.md

 ![synth-shell](doc/synth-shell.jpg)

-**synth-bash** is a collection of small scripts meant to improve your terminal and overal productivity - small tweaks can go a long way.
+**synth-shell** is a collection of small scripts meant to improve your terminal and overal productivity - small tweaks can go a long way.
 You can find more details and similar tools on
 [Yet Another Linux'n Electronics Blog](https://yalneb.blogspot.com/).

+- System status report with the most relevan information when you open up a new terminal.
+It also works over SSH to monitor your server or RaspberryPi!!

+- Fancy bash prompt with colors.
+Makes separating your input from command-outputs that much easier.

+- More coming soon...